scicloj/kindly/README.md

 ## Status

-v3 (alpha stage) is currently in use in some projects.
-It will soon be replaced by v4.
+v4 is the currently active version.
+It is considered in alpha stage but is expected to stabilize soon.

 ## License